Your First Project

 Project Variants

-Section titled “Project Variants”resonon new accepts flags for different project types:
+Section titled “Project Variants”resonon new takes flags for different kinds of projects:

 | Flag | Description |